 If you pay out your fixed rate home loan early then you may need to pay the fixed rate break costs to the bank or lender.
 This can be very expensive, in thousands of dollars, and is the main reason that reduces the flexibility of fixed rate home loans.
 Before taking out a fixed rate home loan you should consider if you may want or need to repay it, refinance it or switch it to a variable interest rate before the fixed term has finished.
 If it is likely that you will want to do any of these, it may be cheaper to use a variable interest rate home loan instead (due to the fixed interest rate break costs).

-Break fees are also known by other names by the different banks and lenders some common names for a fixed rate home loan break fee include:
+Break fees are also known by other names by the different banks and lenders.
+Some common names for fixed rate home loan break fee include:

 Australia and New Zealand Bank: Early repayment fee;